Scammers often target people affected by natural disasters, as well as those looking to support recovery efforts

 Scammers have particular schemes they’ll often deploy during these crises

-Whether you find yourself directly impacted by a natural disaster or you're just looking to support relief efforts, here are the common scams to look out for during and after severe weather events.
+Whether you find yourself directly impacted by a natural disaster or you’re just looking to support relief efforts, here are the common scams to look out for during and after fires, floods and storms.

 Unregistered tradespeople promising quick clean-ups, inspections and repairs have been known to target areas hit by wild weather.

-In NSW, the state's Building Commission received almost 400 reports of unregistered trade work in the second half of last year.
+In NSW, the state’s Building Commission received almost 160 reports of unregistered trade work in the first half of this year.

 Described by insurance companies as “disaster chasers”, fake tradies have been known to approach damaged properties, promising to do whatever work is required there and then – in return for a fee, of course.

-They've also been known to deploy high-pressure and aggressive sales tactics to try to get you to agree.
+They’re known for deploying high-pressure and aggressive sales tactics to try to get you to agree.

-Once they've secured payment, they may leave without providing any of the services they've promised.
+Once they’ve secured payment (often by unusual methods like bank transfer or cheque), they may leave without providing any of the services they’ve promised.

 If work is done, insurers say it’s often substandard and not covered by their guarantees, meaning property owners may have a hard time getting insurance in the future.